-Hercule Poirot, the best detective in the world decides to leave on the Orient Express.
+Hercule Poirot, the best detective in the world, decides to travel on the Orient Express.
 The train accidentally gets stopped because of a small avalanche.
-Little did he know that a murder was planned and that a person on this train was able of committing such crime.
-Will he solve this murder before the train starts working again?Written by
+Little did he know that a murder was planned and that a person on this train was capable of committing such crime.Written by

 See more »

 294 of 437 people found this review helpful.

 Was this review helpful to you?